sinsunsan/archiref_wiki/Jquery-event.md

 Click on an element it mean
 he click event is only triggered after this exact series of events:
  The mouse button is depressed while the pointer is inside the element.
  The mouse button is released while the pointer is inside the element.

+> The click event is sent to an element when the mouse pointer is over the element, and the mouse button is pressed and released.
+Any HTML element can receive this event.

 http://api.jquery.com/click/

 * **mouse_down**
 Like a click but more precisely when the mouse is on an element and the button is clicked.
-(Wheras click event, need the button to be released on the element) http://api.jquery.com/mousedown/
+(Wheras click event, do not need the button to be released on the element)

+> The mousedown event is sent when any mouse button is clicked. http://api.jquery.com/mousedown/